 Anticipation partners in country

-Since 2015, the Peruvian Red Cross has been working to develop early action protocols that protect people from these three hazards.
-However, in addition to these, Peru is also exposed to earthquakes, tsunami’s volcanoes, and landslides, all of which put people in danger and can cause significant damage to infrastructure and livelihoods.
+Since 2015, the Peruvian Red Cross has been working to develop Early Action Protocols that protect people from these hazards.
+Peru is also exposed to earthquakes, tsunamis, volcanic eruptions and landslides, all of which can put people's lives in danger and cause significant damage to infrastructure and livelihoods.

-Since 2015 the Peruvian Red Cross, the German Red Cross, and the Climate Centre have been working in close coordination with government entities to develop three EAPs, one for cold wave and snowfall, one for flooding in the Amazon, and another for coastal flooding associated with El Niño.
+Since 2015, the Peruvian Red Cross, the German Red Cross and the Climate Centre have been working in close coordination with government entities to develop three Early Action Protocols: for cold waves and snowfall; for flooding in the Amazon; and for coastal flooding associated with El Niño.